FaceTime Logo

 Apple acquired FaceTime from FaceTime Communications, which became Actiance in 2011.
 Steve Jobs announced the program at the Apple Worldwide Developers Conference in the summer of 2010, in conjunction with the iPhone 4.
 Support for the iPod Touch (the first camera prototype) was launched in September of that year.
 A month later, a version for Mac OS X appeared.

 In March 2011, the launch of a version adapted for iPad 2 was announced.
-A little later (in May), it turned out that the application can work over 3G networks on any iPhone, iPad, and iPod Touch model that support it.
+A little later (in May), it turned out that the application can work over 3G networks on any iPhone, iPad, or iPod Touch model that supports it.
 Now, this software also accepts calls on 4G LTE.
-The utility is more advanced in a modern format – it allows you to make video calls in conference mode to 32 users simultaneously (since 2018).
-In parallel with the technical improvement of the software, its graphic designation also changed.
+The utility is more advanced in its modern format, allowing you to make video calls in conference mode to 32 users simultaneously (since 2018).
+In parallel with the software’s technical improvements, its graphic design also changed.
 There are four of them in total.

-The software for video communication FaceTime can replace Skype, Viber, and similar services for Apple mobile devices.
+FaceTime, Apple’s video communication software, can replace Skype, Viber, and similar services on Apple mobile devices.
 Therefore, its logo is well known to millions of users who have appreciated the benefits of technology for communicating with friends and family.
 The modern application icon reflects its essence, as it depicts a video camera.
 Moreover, the style corresponds to the identity of other products: it is the same terse and has a simple geometry.
 FaceTime emblems have changed quite often, but only once (in 2011) has the update been global.

 What is FaceTime?

 FaceTime is an application that connects Apple mobile device users.
-It allows making video calls with high-quality sound and images.
+It allows video calls with high-quality audio and video.
 It offers two modes: communication with one person or with multiple people simultaneously.
 To use FaceTime, you need an iPod Touch, Mac, iPad, or iPhone with a compatible OS version and an Apple ID account.

 2010 – 2011